-The management of concentration risk is outlined in credit policies, incorporating guideline limit frameworks at both a riskweighted and notional level.
-Such guidelines are calibrated to the firm's available financial resources and exist to manage counterparty concentrations.
+The management of concentration risk is outlined in credit policies, incorporating guideline limit frameworks at both a risk-weighted and notional level.
+Such guidelines are calibrated to the Group's available financial resources and exist to manage counterparty concentrations.
 Requests for limits to exceed the guidelines are only considered at Credit Committee.

-Furthermore, sector concentrations are managed against a portion of the firm's overall Ecap and EaR amounts.
-Sector concentrations are monitored each month at RMC and provide a view as to which sectors the firm's financial resources are being utilised.
+Furthermore, sector concentrations are managed against a portion of the Group's overall Ecap and EaR amounts.
+Sector concentrations are monitored each month at RMC and provide a view as to which sectors utilise the Group's financial resources.